RickvBork/Programming-Project/REPORT.md

 Style document containing padding.
 Used in combination with scrolling-nav.js to correctly fit sections after auto scrolling from nav-bar.

 ---
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; libs folder
+---
+Groups all dependencies for F1.js.
+Includes the following libraries:

+**1. d3**
+Data Driven Documents.
+Popular library used for creating data dependend visualizations and animations in JavaScript.

+**2. d3-queue**
+Used for loading datasets asynchonously.

+**3. d3-tip**
+Used for creating tooltips for specific user actions.

+**4. d3-interpolate-path**
+Offers a better interpolation method than the standard interpiolation method delivered with d3.
+Used for updating the line graph.

+**5 dataMaps**
+Built on top of d3 to generate easy to use data maps.
+Used to generate the F1 circuit map.

  ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.2.3 Functions